hobelinm/xUtility/README.md

 - [xUtility in the NPM Registry](https://www.npmjs.com/package/ps-xutilities) via `PsModuleRegister` also found on [NPM](https://www.npmjs.com/package/psmoduleregister)

 ## TO DO Items:
+- Wrap Out-File calls in the new retry policy cmdlet (Set-Prompt, Set-Title)
 - Implement remaining utilities

 Additional features will be added over time